material-components/material-components-android/docs/components/DatePicker.md

   </style>
 ```

-or setting the theme in code (affects only this date picker):
+Set the theme in code, which affects only this date picker:

 ```kt
 val picker =